polifonia-project/stories/Sethus_Music_Theorist/readme.md

 ---
 component-id: Sethus
 name: "Sethus"
+description: "Sethus's research focuses on the description and formalization of the compositional processes at work in modal polyphony."
 long-title: "Sethus"
 type: Persona
 related-components:
+- story:
   - Sethus#1_ConflictingTheoreticalInterpretations
   - Sethus#2_CreateRelevantCorpus
   - Sethus#3_ConflictingAnalyticalAnnotations
 ---

-# Persona description
+# Sethus

 This is a description of the persona Sethus